 But if you address the “middle of the road” people (in terms of expertise & knowledge) with your communication, then you’re gonna lose the whole bottom 15-20% of your group.

 Communicate simply.
 Don’t assume too much with regard to what everyone (supposedly) knows.

 Now, of course, you can & should be more specific when your communicating with individuals or targeted groups.
 Then, you MUST tailor your style & your message to fit that narrow(er) audience.

 Did I mention that’s it’s impossible to over-communicate?

-And don’t forget to utilize each medium (speaking, the written word, electronic communications, etc.) as different age groups…Baby Boomers, Gen X, Gen Y, millennials…will gravitate to different methodologies.
+And don’t forget to utilize each medium (speaking, the written word, electronic communications, subliminal messages, etc.) as different age groups…Baby Boomers, Gen X, Gen Y, millennials…will gravitate to different methodologies.

 What you discussed at your staff meeting should then be summarized in a handout as well as distributed in an e-mail.

-More than any other factor, communication (not just what you communicate, but how & how often) is the most important factor in determining both employee & customer satisfaction.
+More than any other thing, communication (not just what you communicate, but how & how often) is the most important factor in determining both employee & customer satisfaction.